amd/ZenDNN/docs/logging.md

 These settings enable runtime control of logging behavior, which is essential in different environments such as development, testing, and production.

+## 4. Enabling different logs

-### API Logs
+### 4.1.
+API Logs

-ZenDNNL provides API-level logs to monitor interactions with the library's interfaces.
+ZenDNN* provides API-level logs to monitor interactions with the library's interfaces.
 These logs are enabled by setting the `ZENDNNL_API_LOG_LEVEL` environment variable.

-#### Enabling API Logs
+#### 4.1.1.
+Enabling API Logs
 To enable API logs, set the log level for the `API` module to verbose (4):
 ```bash
 export ZENDNNL_API_LOG_LEVEL=4
 ```

-#### API Log Details
+#### 4.1.2.
+API Log Details
-When API logs are enabled, ZenDNNL outputs detailed information about API calls, including:
+When API logs are enabled, ZenDNN* outputs detailed information about API calls, including:
 - Function names and parameters.
 - Execution status (success or failure).
 - Any warnings or errors encountered during API calls.